luman-studio/dalgona-game/README.md

 # MLO / Support Our Work

 **MLO**.
-For this script you can use our custom modelled location with attention to details such as props, lights, shadows.
+By default we included basic empty MLO for the script.
+However, you can use our more advanced and custom modelled location with attention to details such as props, lights, shadows!
 [BUY HERE](https://lumanstudio.tebex.io/package/6697609) and use coupon for 10% discount `OPEN_SOURCE_10PERC`.
 Additional customer support is provided for the MLO + Script via [Discord](https://discord.com/invite/peYBHeBSGb).

 <p align="center">
   <img src="showcase/mlo.png" alt="Description" width="640" height="300">